chemnet-io/coconutKG/MKDOCS_RAW/docs/query/index.md

 # Querying COCONUT[KG]

-COCONUT[KG] allows a variety of queries on a large number of natural products.
-You can query the COCONUT[KG] online with a SPARQL endpoint.
+The COCONUT[KG] Knowledge Graph can be queried through its public SPARQL endpoint.
+Example queries demonstrate how knowledge can be discovered and enriched beyond the original dataset.

 ## SPARQL endpoint

 At [https://coconut-kg.aksw.org/sparql](https://coconut-kg.aksw.org/sparql) you'll find a SPARQL endpoint.
 Both back-end and front-end are provided by OpenLink Virtuoso.
 The back-end serves a SPARQL engine.
-In the front-end we find a HTTP/SPARQL server with nginx overlay.

 *NOTE: Before using the SPARQL endpoint we recommend to read this documentation first*